joelparkerhenderson/objectives-and-key-results/README.md

 "Non-SMART key results anywhere in the chain allow opportunistic employees and/or managers to spin tales about how they're doing great regardless of actual results."

+"One of the downfalls of OKRs is that in many cases the true objective for people and/or teams is not something that can be mentioned without being unspeakably impolite.
+For example, people won't write a political goal such as "I want my department to grow by X% so I gain prestige" or personal goal "I want to learn technology X because it will look good on my resume when I job-hop", even though these goals happen all the time."

 "If the executive team does not publish company-wide objectives in time for downstream teams to build their own objectives upon them, then the downstream teams just do what they've been wanting to do anyway, and then spin a yarn about how it fits into the company-wide objectives when (and if) they arrive."

 "A lot of organizational time is spent coming up with OKRs only for them to be either overridden due to the reality of running a business (gotta do what clients need, gotta do what you can to compete with competitors) or just by VPs/Directors deciding that something else requires the teams focus.
 Ultimately it seems like a whole bunch of busy work.
 “But you’re not doing OKRs correctly!”
 Sure, I agree to that.
 But what use is a system or process that’s so difficult to get right that most organizations fail?
 I would argue that it is useless."

 "Emphasis on these metrics and their associated processes is an important part of a process driven organization, where you want everything to be consistent, and are willing to sacrifice efficiency (and job satisfaction), while carrying a heavy admin layer.
 This is probably true for most big companies."

+"OKRs are rocket fuel for the psychopaths and narcissists in your organization because they are geniuses at playing that kind of game and they will use it to make themselves look good while making hard working people who are more interested in doing work and realizing the strategy look bad."

 ## For more information